 Free tax preparation is an important boost for individuals and families working to improve their financial stability—but it would not be possible without the time and talent of volunteers.
 And, we need YOU.

 Becoming a volunteer tax preparer is easier than you think.
 No prior tax experience is necessary.
 Volunteers need some computer knowledge and must have email.
 Volunteers complete 40+ hours of combined classroom and online training, and take a certification test.
-Training classes begin in December (volunteers who can’t attend weekday classes can participate in a compressed course, which will meet three Saturdays starting in November), and all materials are provided.
+All materials are provided.
 Once certified, volunteers are asked to assist at prep sites throughout Anchorage during tax season: Jan.
 30 through April 15.

 Why do people volunteer?